anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The final wisdom of life requires not the annulment of incongruity but the achievement of serenity within and above it.
+Quote: In the sweetness of friendship let there be laughter and sharing of pleasures.
+For in the dew of little things the heart finds its morning and is refreshed.

-By: Reinhold Niebuhr
+By: Kahlil Gibran